position-pal/Documentation/content/docs/3-arch-design/1-bounded-contexts.md

 Following the event storming session, the subsequent bounded contexts have been identified:

 - **Users Management**: it is responsible for managing the users' lifecycle, from registration to deletion and the management of their profile information along with the authentication and authorization.
-- **Groups Management**: it is responsible for managing the groups lifecycle, from creation to deletion, and the management of the group members.
+- **Groups Management**: it is responsible for managing the group lifecycle, from creation to deletion, and the management of the group members.
 - **Location Tracking**: it is responsible for managing the location tracking of the users, including the sharing of the location with group members, the reception of location updates, the sending of SOS alerts and the management of their paths.
 - **Notifications**: it is responsible for managing the notifications, including the push notifications to the users' devices.
 - **Chat**: it is responsible for managing the chat between the users and the group members.